V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-metal.md

 Speed and Feed calculators are available to dial in other options such as variable speed routers, larger diameter tools, different materials, etc. I highly suggest using one so you can see how each parameter can interact with others.
-I don’t know how far you can push the envelope with a MPCNC, but other router-based mills have run stainless steels, Inconel, and titanium with proper set up and high-quality tooling.
+I don’t know how far you can push the envelope with your MPCNC, but other router-based mills have run stainless steels, Inconel, and titanium with proper set up and high-quality tooling.